ShikaSD/kotlin-compiler-notes/compiler-structure.md

 # Kotlin compiler structure
 Kotlin compiler is built from two major parts, usually referred to as **frontend** and **backend**.

 In frontend, compiler takes input text files and tries to create a model of the program.
 It includes parsing the files and analyzing them for correctness.
-After frontend has finished its execution, it produces a complete structure describing the code in a form of IR (intermediate representation).
-Big parts of compiler frontend is shared with Intellij IDEs, so you may find a lot of similarities with them.
+A large part of compiler frontend is shared with Intellij IDEs, so you may find a lot of similarities between them.
 In the end, frontend generates intermediate representation (IR) of the compiled module which passes it over to backend.

 Taking over from frontend stage, backend receives IR and generates platform specific artifacts from it.
-It includes optimizing IR and shaping it for platform codegen ("lowering") as well as generation of binaries.
+Backend stages include optimizing IR and shaping it for platform codegen ("lowering") as well as generation of binaries.

-Both stages are quite complex and contain of multiple smaller stages.
-The most notable of them (for plugin development) are presented below:
+Both frontend and backend can be separated into multiple smaller stages.
+The most notable of them for plugin development are presented below:
 ## Frontend

-A big part of frontend is dedicated to parsing source files (lexing and parsing stages), but plugin developers don't have any influence on how it happens to avoid introducing custom syntax.
-However, They are still described here for consistency and better understanding of compiler pipeline.
 ### Stage 1: Lexing and parsing

-The first part of compiler pipeline, lexer, annotates the original code (taken from file as a string) with a sequence of tokens.
-These tokens attach meaning to particular substrings (keywords, operators, etc).
+The first part of compiler pipeline, lexer, annotates code string with a sequence of tokens.
+These tokens attach some meaning to particular substrings (keywords, operators, etc).

 <table>
 <tr>